AntonioVoetschCortes/AntonioVoetschCortes.github.io/Me-As-A-Subject-Expert.md

 ## ABCD-Reflection: Developing intercultural awareness and promoting pluriculturalism/ -lingualism
 **A: What happened?
 What caused it?**

 This was one of the last lessons I taught to my English HAVO 3 class at Kolegio Alejandro Paula.
 The task was to revise the concepts of writing a review with the students.
 I aimed not only to review how to write a review but also to convey my passion for languages.
-As the video demonstrates, my goal was to illustrate how knowledge of one language can contribute to the acquisition of another.
+As the video below demonstrates, my goal was to illustrate how knowledge of one language can contribute to the acquisition of another.
 I wanted the students to realize the potential an average person in Curaçao has to develop significant intercultural competencies by knowing multiple languages.
 By understanding the languages they already knew, they could easily learn a new one and expand their existing knowledge.
 Through this lesson, I aimed to emphasize the importance of language learning and its relevance in school, while seamlessly integrating the learning objective of teaching them what a review is and how to write one.

+### Evidence for the lesson (video)
+<a href="https://youtu.be/yhIkiQ8aWm0" target="_blank">https://youtu.be/yhIkiQ8aWm0</a>

 **B: What was important about it?**